The Bureau of Transportation has two groups of Construction Inspectors, depending on the type of permit issued:

 - Phone: (503) 823-7002, Option 1

-Contact: Street Lighting Inspections
+Contact: Street Lighting and Signal Inspection

 A Street Improvement Permit is issued for major street construction within the right-of-way, as a requirement for many types of private development, including subdivisions, commercial buildings, apartments, townhouses, and other upgrades to existing properties.
 See Design Guidelines for Street Improvement Permits.